Known About Fluoride

 the absolute numbers tell the true story:

 For 12-year-olds, low fluoridated kids averaged 1.31 decayed teeth.
 High fluoridated kids averaged 0.87 decayed teeth, an absolute difference of 0.44 teeth.
-Out of 24 teeth, that is a 2% difference in healthy teeth.
+Out of a total of 24 teeth, that half-tooth is an insignificant 2% difference in healthy teeth.

 Innumeracy in Medicine